 Wedgwood continued to experiment and in 1775 he developed what became known as "jasper".
 This was a hard ceramic body that could be coloured and polished on a lapidary's wheel.
 Two years later he wrote that it was only after carrying out 5,000 experiments, that he could genuinely say, "I am now absolute in this precious article."
 (35) Jasper enabled him to produce white figures in relief against a coloured background.
 (36)

 Wedgwood now employed artists such as John Flaxman to design his vases.
-He "lamented that Flaxman's Anthony and Cleopatras were so fine that he could hardly bear to part with them.
+Wedgwood said that he "lamented that Flaxman's Anthony and Cleopatras were so fine that he could hardly bear to part with them.
 Flaxman and his wife became good friends of the family and often stayed at Etruria.
 He sculpted at least twenty-two portraits of "illustrious moderns" for Wedgwood.
 In 1781 he designed lavish mouldings and allegorical friezes for the drawing-room ceiling at Etruria Hall.
 (37)